FAQs about class delivery

 We are working with professors and with our technical staff to determine how we will deliver our lab content.
 Some may be interactive, such as a virtual lab where you talk with the technician who uses the settings that you pick and you then get your data virtually.
 Some will be running simulations from your own environment, so that you can see what the lab would produce.
 Some will combine the video demonstration with other materials.
 Some labs may use a video of what you would have seen if you had been there observing in person.

 Final exams will be conducted online in December.
 We know that for our first experience with online exams in March, some tests were too long as professors incorrectly calibrated how long the exam would take or were trying to ensure academic integrity.
 Several students paid to use online platforms during their exams.
 These incidents were investigated and serious consequences resulted for those students.
-Stay tuned for further information.

 At a minimum, we would like students to have in-person labs and access to specialized facilities for the winter term.
 We don’t know yet if campus will fully reopen for face-to-face classes in January.
 This will depend on how well COVID-19 is contained and we cannot predict that.

 Students should plan to move to Saskatoon in January.
 We will provide more information as the fall semester unfolds and we have more information about COVID-19 in our city and province.
+Alternate arrangements for any international students who are faced with COVID travel restrictions will be part of our ongoing planning considerations.

 We are planning that in January students will have some access to the campus for key experiential learning – like capstones.
 College leadership will continue this aspect of crisis and recovery planning through the fall term.